Luzkan/FamilyBudget/README.md

 - I would advocate to **never** send the password in plaintext via API, even when SSL is used.
 The best solution would be to generate a unique [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)>) on the client-side, store it in the database, and then perform proper encryption before sending a request with a password.
 More good practices on REST API Communication [here](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html).
 - The very same issue is with the Token authorization that I've implemented - it is **not** safe, especially because I keep it in [localStorage](https://developer.mozilla.org/pl/docs/Web/API/Window/localStorage).
 I would suggest changing the implementation from the Django token (about which I don't know, much and thus I definitely don't trust the mechanism) to something that has a viable reputation like the [JWT Tokens](https://jwt.io/).
 The very best solution would be to handle authentication by 3rd party system in which they know what they are doing.
 - Currently, the passwords are encrypted via random salt and sha-256.
 This is **not** safe.
 Preferably use the [AES](https://pl.wikipedia.org/wiki/Advanced_Encryption_Standard) or [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>).
 Generally, if this `README.md` is already "dated" compared to the time you are reading this, refer to [OWASP](https://owasp.org/) for newest cybersecurity recommendations ([password cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)).

-### 📈 Database

-- Budget-User optimizations:
-  - Each `user` can have `(0..*)` items of `budget`
-  - Each `budget` can have `(1..*)` items of `user`
-  - At this moment, when a user queries for his `budgets`, it is solved by the reverse query functionality built into Django.
-  - I never had the chance to benchmark how does Django handle this situation, but depending on the most frequent use case scenario _(`select` for sure)_, there could be other solutions, like a new _Model_ with columns for foreign keys of `User` and `Budget` or giving `User` an extra column containing `Budgets`.
-    - If the underline implementation handles the situation like `Budget.objects.filter(users=user.id)` in disguise, then there are for sure better solutions in a large-scale system.
-If there is a new table containing two columns for primary keys, then maybe it's fine.
-I can just guess how Django handles the many-to-many relations and I'm under super-heavy deadline.

 ### 💼 Querying